CISecurity/ArtifactExpressions/artifacts/vmware/vmware.vmhost_vswitchpolicy_v2.rst

 The vmware:vmhost_vswitchpolicy test is used to verify the vSwitch Forged Transmits policy is set to reject forged transmissions.

+The vmhost_vswitchpolicy_object element is used by a vmhost_vswitchpolicy_test to define the vmhost name and connection string, and name of the vSwitch to be evaluated.

+The vmhost_service_state element holds information regarding the vSwitch Forged Transmits policy of the specified vSwitch.

 Technical Details
 -----------------